-The payment obligations of the Issuer under Subordinated Notes will rank behind Senior Notes.
-Subordinated Notes constitute direct, unsecured and subordinated obligations of the Issuer and rank pari passu among themselves and at least pari passu with all other Subordinated Indebtedness (as
+The payment obligations of the Issuer under Subordinated Notes that are not Tier 2 Notes or Additional Tier 1 Notes will rank behind Senior Notes.
+Subordinated Notes that are not Tier 2 Notes or Additional Tier 1 Notes constitute direct, unsecured and subordinated obligations of the Issuer and rank pari passu among themselves and at least pari passu with all Other Subordinated Securities (as defined in Condition 1 (Interpretation) of the General Terms and Conditions) but in priority to Tier 2 Capital and Additional Tier 1 Capital.

-With regard to any Subordinated Notes, if the Issuer is declared insolvent and a winding-up is initiated, the Issuer will be required to pay the holders of unsubordinated debt and meet its obligations to all its other creditors (including unsecured creditors but excluding any obligations in respect of Subordinated Indebtedness) in full before it can make any payments on Subordinated Notes.
-If this occurs, the Issuer may not have enough assets remaining after these payments to pay amounts due under such Subordinated Notes.
+With regard to any Subordinated Notes that are not Tier 2 Notes or Additional Tier 1 Notes, if the Issuer is declared insolvent and a winding-up is initiated, the Issuer will be required to pay the holders of unsubordinated debt and meet its obligations to all its other creditors (including unsecured creditors but excluding any obligations in respect of Other Subordinated Securities, Additional Tier 1 Securities and Other Tier 2 Securities) in full before it can make any payments on Subordinated Notes that are not Tier 2 Notes or Additional Tier 1 Notes.
+If this occurs, the Issuer may not have enough assets remaining after these payments to pay amounts due under such Subordinated Notes that are not Tier 2 Notes or Additional Tier 1 Notes.